 Living in Space City is to experience just about anything you can imagine.
 After all, this is the home to major league teams like the Rockets, Texans, and Astros.
 Amazing museums, like the Houston Museum of African American Culture, are beckoning.
 Shopping meccas like the Galleria mean you can always find what you need.
 Prepare for an explosion of different cultures, flavors, and cuisines to satisfy every palate – from homegrown soul food to international offerings like Nigerian cooking and Haitian cuisine.
 Fresh seafood is flown in daily from the Gulf of Mexico, leading to everything from down-home fish and chips to opulent Caribbean dinners.
 Are we getting hungry yet?

 Look, there’s so much to do and see in Houston; you will need to be adequately fueled!
-So, we’ve prepared the Ultimate Houston Foodie Guide for you to experience a glimpse of the life of a native Houstonian.
+So, we’ve prepared the Ultimate Houston Foodie Guide for you to stay local and discover amazing things to do in your city.
 The nightlife here gets serious, and all the live music available in Houston means the kind of foot-stomping that can really work up an appetite.
 Enjoy a globalized palette spanning curry to West African kitchens, signature concept dishes, unique flavor pairings, and anything else you could want.
 Grab your belly and get ready to grasp your fork.
 Here’s the Ultimate Houston Foodie Guide for 2023.

 1. The Turkey Leg Hut